tpm2-software/tpm2-tools/doc/CONTRIBUTING.md

 maintainer if possible, or leave the PR open for at least 24 hours, we consider this the window for comments.

-All tests must pass on Travis CI for the merge to occur.
+All tests must pass on Github Actions CI for the merge to occur.
 All changes must not introduce superfluous whitespace changes or whitespace errors.
 All changes should adhere to the coding standard documented under misc.